apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 For example, the following configuration will recognize the resolved attribute `eduPersonAffiliation` and will then release `affiliation` and `personAffiliation` whose values stem from the original `eduPersonAffiliation` attribute while `groupMembership` is released as `group`.
-In otherwise, the `eduPersonAffiliation` attribute is released twice under two different names each sharing the same value.
+In other words, the `eduPersonAffiliation` attribute is released twice under two different names each sharing the same value.

 ```json